-The Clinic for Special Children is designed to be a medical home—a place where children and adults with complex genetic diseases can receive the primary pediatric care they need in an accessible, comfortable, informed environment.
-Our primary, though not exclusive focus, is on treating the uninsured Amish and Mennonite communities of Southeastern Pennsylvania.
+The Clinic for Special Children is designed to be a comprehensive medical practice—a place where children and adults with complex genetic diseases can receive the primary care they need in an accessible, comfortable, informed, and nurturing environment.
+Our primary, though not exclusive focus, is on treating the uninsured Amish and Mennonite communities of southeastern Pennsylvania.

-Currently, we serve close to 1,100 patients with over 380 known disorders including maple syrup urine disease (MSUD), glutaric acidemia (GA-1) and propionic acidemia.
 Office visits are conducted in our timber frame building in Strasburg, PA.
-Inpatient treatment primarily is provided at Lancaster General Hospital (LGH) and Nemours A.I. duPont Hospital for Children, where our physicians attend inpatient treatment.
-We also offer on-site, limited subspeciality services for our patient though our collaborative partnerships.
+Inpatient treatment is primarily provided at Lancaster General Hospital (LGH) and Nemours A.I. duPont Hospital for Children, where our physicians can attend inpatient treatment.
+We also offer on-site, limited subspecialty services for our patients though our collaborative partnerships.

 - Amino acid quantitation